matldupont/matdupont-dev/blog/220127/01-setup.md

 );
 ```

-I'm doing this now so I have _something_ for the following the following steps.
+I'm doing this now so I have _something_ for the following steps.

 ## Linting